top of page

 Saving horses from auction, retraining and giving them a better life; quickly became a passion for our whole family.
 It was obvious to us there were far too many horses in need.
 How many could we retrain and rehome?
 How many horses' lives could we change for better, and how much would those horses change our lives?
 In 2015, the WBKO News Station out of Bowling Green, Ky awarded our family the Hometown Heros and aired a wonderful segment that jumpstarted our rehabilitation efforts in big way.

 We have found that horses give back as much or more than we give them.
 There has been joy for the horses successfully placed and sorrow for the ones lost.
 Our boys have learned many life lessons.
-Christian and DJ share our passion and are committed to learning and being the best trainers they can be.
-This is a family effort, the rescue and rehab, the riding lessons, the consignment horses and the training.
-Even when hay prices sky rocket and the mud is knee deep, we would not want this any other way.

 We are all excited to see what the future holds for Embry Family Horses and Tack.